Building and managing a cyber security stack can quickly snowball into an overwhelming task. And there are two main reasons why.

 Complex tools that are unmanageable

 A large stack naturally demands more attention than a small one.
-Each new tool adds pressure and can quickly become overwhelming for already busy security teams.
-This is why it’s important to regularly review your tools and eliminate any that are unnecessarily taking up your team’s time.
+Each new tool adds pressure to already busy security teams.
+This is one reason why it’s important to regularly review your tools and eliminate any that are unnecessarily taking up your team’s time.

-But complex products are frustrating to manage, even with the right resources.
+But, even if you have the right resources, complex products are frustrating to manage.
 Slow portals, messy dashboards, unclear alerts, and buggy systems often cause more harm than good.

-A poor user experience makes it harder to detect legitimate threats, giving attackers more time to cause damage and maximize impact.
-Worse, you may avoid using the product altogether, negatively affecting both your budget and security.
+Allowing this kind of poor user experience to linger can make it harder to detect legitimate threats.
+That gives attackers more time to cause damage and maximize impact.

 Technology that can't integrate effectively

-But integration is essential.
-Without it, you may have many solutions that provide a considerable defence but fail to communicate with each other.
-This lack of integration can leave the user with an overwhelming volume of data to monitor and aggregate, and an endless stream of alerts to check.
+However, integration is essential for your business.
+Without it, you may have many solutions that provide a considerable defense but fail to communicate with each other.
+This lack of integration can lead to an endless stream of alerts to check.
 Soon, you may start ignoring your notifications or stop using some products entirely.

-No one wants to pay for tools to have them figuratively collect dust.
-Thankfully, there are ways to streamline and optimize a cyber security stack.
-By eliminating ineffective products, you can get the most out of your budget without compromising protection.
+No one wants to pay for tools that end up not being used.
+Thankfully, there are ways to streamline and optimize your cybersecurity stack to get the most out of your budget without compromising protection.

-Some will say to start by curating a complete list of your security solutions, but that skips the critical first step—mapping your threat surface.
+Some will say to start by curating a complete list of your security solutions, but that skips the critical first step—understanding your threat surface.

 Understand your threat surface

-To determine your threat surface, it helps to break it down into two parts:
+To determine your company's threat surface, it helps to break it down into two parts:

 - The digital threat surface consists of things like cloud services, software, and web applications.
 It also includes confidential data such as intellectual property (IP) and personally identifiable information (PII).